oroinc/documentation/cookbook/how_to_extend_existing_bundle.rst

     </div>

-And now we can go to the user view page (f.e. http://bap.tutorial/app_dev.php/#url=/app_dev.php/user/view/1) and find that user view widget was changed:
+And now we can go to the user view page (f.e. http://bap.tutorial/app_dev.php/#url=/app_dev.php/user/view/1) and find that user info widget has changed:

 .. image:: ./img/how_to_extend_existing_bundle/user_info_widget.png